-OK, let’s get this out there … the price of this is … at the higher end, in fact, you could buy 8 of some of the other products here for similar money.
-It’s a BIG but … this truly is high quality and extremely well made, I can see why it costs the money that it does.
+OK, let’s get this out there.
+The price of this is definitely at the higher end.
+However, this truly is of high quality and extremely well made.
+It’s easy to see why it costs the money that it does.

-It uses the 4-pin plug for connection, and this also has an additional power wire modification to ensure that it works with vehicles like the new F150 from Ford … the ones equipped with safety tech like lane-keeping assist, or any other towing technology package.
+It uses the 4-pin plug for connection.
+It also has an additional power wire modification to ensure that it works with vehicles like the new F150 from Ford.
+It works with the ones equipped with safety tech like lane-keeping assist, or any other towing technology package.

-Not only that, but the wiring is a quality copper wire of 16 gauge, and there are over 3,000 lumens of light … this looks like a solid strip of light rather than individual LEDs, and that just adds to the overall feel of quality and design.
+Not only that, but the wiring is a quality copper wire of 16 gauge.
+There are over 3,000 lumens of light.
+It looks like a solid strip of light rather than individual LEDs.
+That adds to the overall feel of quality and design.
 Of course, it does the running lights, reversing, brake and turn signals.